 When to See a Doctor

 If you experience symptoms of laryngitis, such as hoarseness, sore throat, or difficulty breathing, it’s essential to consult a healthcare professional.
 Immediate medical attention is crucial if you have a fever, difficulty swallowing, or shortness of breath.
 Individuals with a history of smoking, exposure to secondhand smoke, or a weakened immune system should be particularly vigilant.
-An ear, nose, and throat (ENT) specialist or a primary care physician can provide a thorough diagnosis and recommend appropriate treatments.
+An ear, nose, and throat (ENT) specialist or a primary care physician can diagnose thoroughly and recommend appropriate treatments.
 They may suggest voice rest, voice therapy, or other interventions to help manage and alleviate your symptoms.
 Early consultation can prevent complications and promote a quicker recovery.

 How to Avoid Laryngitis